 Al Young 50th Anniversary Small Batch Bourbon from Four Roses

-Released in June 2017 to commemorate Kentucky Distillers’ Association Hall of Famer Al Young’s 50 years of employment at Four Roses, this is as fine a tribute as you can get.
+Kentucky Distillers’ Association Hall of Famer Al Young toiled for 50 years at Four Roses, and for his efforts, they named a whiskey after him.
+Beats a gold watch, right?
 A blend of four distinct proprietary recipes, the “Al Young,” as it’s affectionately known ($150), exhibits aromas of sweet caramel and floral honeysuckle.
 The palate offers fresh peach and apricot flavors, encompassing luxurious, warm fig and rich oak, with a hint of mint on the finish.
 It was originally priced at $150, but expect to pay significantly more on the secondary market.

 Barrell Bourbon Batch 009

 Barrell Craft Spirits was founded in 2013 and quickly became one of the most buzzed-about producers of American whiskey.
-Barrell Bourbon Batch 009 ($90) arrived in stores in 2016 and sold out everywhere virtually overnight.
-Today it can be acquired only on the secondary market.
-You are hereby advised to get some.
+Released in 2016, today Barrell Bourbon Batch 009 can most easily be acquired on the secondary market.
 Distilled in Tennessee and aged in Kentucky, it’s a 112-proof flavor bomb, offering everything from tropical fruit to thick clotted cream.
 This bourbon possesses a familiar warmth, like a favorite old blanket or pair of wool socks.
 The boundless finish is reminiscent of sweet buttered caramel corn.